Rulia (github): une vie polyamoureuse entre R et Julia

 ►Introduction

-►Why I love R
+►Why I love R and julia?

-: almost same thing + performance (multiple dispatching, J.I.T. compilation,tree of Types)
+R: (single) dispatching, keyword arguments, simplicity, metaprogramming, unique package managerjulia: almost same thing + performance (multiple dispatching, J.I.T. compilation,tree of Types)

-language (my first love π)- (single) dispatching (S3): as an alternative (equivalent) to OOP
+R language (my first love π)- (single) dispatching (S3): as an alternative (equivalent) to OOP

 - keyword arguments: named parameters with default values equivalent to several functions within unique function definition